-The ingredients that made it separate was the vinegar and the citric acid.
+The ingredients that made it separate were the vinegar and the citric acid.
 In my view, both of those should be left out of the recipe.
-So what you have left is plain Castile soap which has been fragranced with a few drops of essential oil.
+So, what you have left is plain Castile soap which has been fragranced with a few drops of essential oil.

 Would Castile soap alone work to clean dishes?